 Despite Bowman’s wealth and success in business, by 1880 he had suffered a string of personal losses, beginning with the death of his infant daughter in 1854.
 He lost his second daughter in 1879 at the age of only 23, and then his wife the following year.
 To remember them, he had a lavish mausoleum constructed in Cuttingsville’s Laurel Glen Cemetery, dwarfing the surrounding gravestones and markers.

-Bowman commissioned an architect, stoneworkers and a renowned sculptor to create his vision of post-mortem devotion, expending 750 tons of granite, 50 tons of marble, and $75,000 (over a million in today’s dollars).
-Inside there are sculpted busts of the deceased, ornate stonework around the crypts, and mirrors are positioned to make the room seem larger than it really is.
+Bowman commissioned an architect, stoneworkers, and a renowned sculptor to create his vision of post-mortem devotion, expending 750 tons of granite, 50 tons of marble, and $75,000 (over a million in today’s dollars).
+Inside, there are sculpted busts of the deceased, ornate stonework around the crypts, and mirrors positioned to make the room seem larger than it really is.

 When the mausoleum was completed in 1881 it became a local tourist attraction, with thousands converging at Laurel Glen to gawk at such deathly extravagance.
 Bowman even had a guest book placed inside the chamber, hiring an usher and guide to conduct short tours.